Named Entity Recognition (NER)

 B. Access Entity Annotations

-Another example which might help you understand things better.
+Another example that might help you understand things better.
 You can save it as “accessing_entity_annotations.py”

 #!/usr/local/bin/python3